1. How to Remove #N/A error in Excel Formula & Vlookup NA Errors?

 So we could see that, it need not be always a formula error.
 It could also be one of the manual or unexpected data issues listed above.
 Verify them to fix Vlookup #N/A Excel error from your results.

-If the above checklist doesn’t give you any clue to solve your issue, then proceed further.
+If the above checklist doesn’t give you any clue to solve your issue, then use the above mentioned solutions.

 To eliminate #VALUE, #Div/0!, #Name?, #n/a Excel errors, we also have few more variants of above functions.